 - Have your new employee fill out Form W-4, Employee’s Withholding Certificate, for federal income taxes (FIT).
 For more information, read our help article, “Updates to the Income Tax Withholding Tables and What You Need to Know”

 Have your new employee fill out Form MW507 Maryland Employee’s Withholding Exemption Certificate for state income taxes (SIT).

-- The 2020 minimum wage is $11.75 per hour.
+- The 2021 minimum wage is $11.75 per hour for employers with 15 or more employees.
+The minimum wage for employers with 14 or fewer employees is $11.60 per hour.
 For more information, visit the Department of Labor, Licensing and Regulation.